Exploring the Possibilities

 Through this searching you will probably be able to make some statements such as "Well, I know that X doesn't sound like I would really like it," and "Now, that sounds really interesting and engaging..."
 It is also important that you allow yourself the freedom to change your mind about anything at this point.
 This process should be fun, energizing, and exciting.

 For those students not quite clear on their career interests, the Center for Student Professional Development offers career coaching and resources to assist with clarification of goals.
-When appropriate, a career coach will recommend an online career assessment (MBTI or Career Leader) that will help provide additional information beneficial to a student's understanding about their interests and fit in the world of work.
+When appropriate, a career coach will recommend an online career assessment (MBTI, Career Leader and others) that will help provide additional information beneficial to a student's understanding about their interests and fit in the world of work.
 The coaching process often leads students to explore professional development opportunities through participation in activities offered through the Center.

-To begin mapping out a life direction, students are encouraged to visit the Center during Coaching Express drop-in hours for a coaching assessment with one of the professional career coaches or peer career advocates on staff.
-The staff member will assist the student in determining next steps in the exploration process, or, if the student already has a field in mind, will connect the student with one of our Career Clusters (groups of related industries and/or career fields).
+To begin mapping out a life direction, students are encouraged to visit the Center during walk-in hours to meet with one of the professional coaches on staff.
+The staff member will assist the student in determining next steps in the exploration process, or, if the student already has a field in mind, will connect the student with one of our Industry Clusters (groups of related industries and/or career fields).

 As you begin working with a coach, he/she may suggest you conduct informational interviews with individuals in your fields of interest or look into shadowing opportunities.